jd12/double-letters-student/README.md

 Another approach: simply print the answer character by character as you traverse the input string.
 Hint:
 When is a character a letter?
 There is more than one way to tell.

 Look up the Character class in the [Java API](https://docs.oracle.com/javase/7/docs/api/).
 There is a method that would be very helpful.

+## Tip: Scanner

+Use [Scanner](https://www.w3schools.com/java/java_user_input.asp) to read from the keyboard.

+If
+`scan`

+is a Scanner object, then
+`String inputStr = scan.nextLine();`

+will read an entire line from the keyboard, and copy it to the String inputStr.